-The login URL.
-The URL can be an AM instance, an AM site, or a website other than AM.
+The URL to which redirect incoming login requests.
+The URL may be an AM instance, an AM site, or a website other than AM.

-Specify a URL in the format protocol://FQDN[:port]/URI, where the port is optional if it is 80 or 443.
+Specify a URL in the format protocol://FQDN[:port]/URl, where the port is optional if it is 80 or 443.
 For example:

-If [URL] is not specified, the agent redirects the request to the AM instance or site specified by the following bootstrap properties:
+If the redirection URL is not specified, the agent redirects the request to the AM instance or site specified by the following bootstrap properties: